kelvinkoon/PkmnSandbox/README.md

 # Pokémon Sandbox

 Sandbox for proof-of-concept Pokémon analysis.
-Assume nothing is production-level and unmaintained.
+Assume nothing is production-level and maintained.